brainstorm/carvey_board/README.md

-Carvey smartclamp<sup>tm</sup> homebrew PCB enhancement with AutoLevelling support
+Carvey smartclamp<sup>tm</sup> homebrew PCB enhancement with autoleveling support
 =====

 This is a working KiCad response to the [inventables thread on how to height probe a PCB](https://discuss.inventables.com/t/height-probing-a-pcb-on-carvey/21139/10) with [the Carvey](https://www.inventables.com/technologies/Carvey) and [Grbl Chillipeppr with autolevel plugin](http://chilipeppr.com/jpadie).
 Also a way to rapidly and inexpensively iterate on my PCB prototyping projects without long shipping times.